neuronsimulator/nrn/neuron/neuron/nrnoc.rst

     Description:
-        Integrate all section equations over the interval :func:`dt` .
+        Integrate all section equations over the interval :data:`dt` .
-        The value of :func:`t` is incremented by dt.
+        The value of :data:`t` is incremented by dt.
         The default method is first order implicit but may be changed to Crank-Nicholson by changing :func:`secondorder` = 2.